Fight against terrorism to continue till enduring peace: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa and Begum Qamar Javed Bajwa Wednesday visited the family of Colonel Mujeebur Rehman Shaheed in Islamabad who embraced Shahadat during an intelligence-based operation (IBO) in Tank.
+ISLAMABAD: Chief of Army Staff (COAS) General Qamar Javed Bajwa and Mrs General Qamar Javed Bajwa Wednesday visited family of Colonel Mujeebur Rehman Shaheed in Islamabad who embraced Shahadat during an intelligence-based operation (IBO) in Tank.

 The COAS offered Fateha and prayed for the departed soul.
 “Sacrifices rendered by our officers and men shall never go waste.
 Our fight against terrorism shall continue till achievement of enduring peace and stability,” the COAS said.